 - Choosing an answer from a drop-down menu

 Each question type will be accompanied by clear directions for how to answer the question, so please read these carefully if you are not familiar with the question’s mode of delivery.
-For additional practice and to build familiarity with the various modes of delivery, refer to the online resources available to you.
+For additional practice and to build familiarity with the various modes of delivery, refer to our online Praxis resources available to you.